Hebhzibah-25/Hebhzibah-25.github.io/README.md

 # About me
  I am a self-motivate, hard-working and dedicated individual seeking for a job.
 # Educational Qualifications
-  :-Secondary education
+  Secondary education

-    :-G.C.E A/L
+    G.C.E A/L
      Biology - B
      Chemistry - A
      Physics - S

-    :-G.C.E O/L
+    G.C.E O/L
      3A 4B 2C

-  :-Higher education
+  Higher education

-     :-BSc (Hons) in Biotechnology
+     BSc (Hons) in Biotechnology

-#Work experience
+# Work experience

     None

-#Other Professional Qualifications
+# Other Professional Qualifications

     None

-#Projects you worked on related to your careers
+# Projects you worked on related to your careers

     None